 Samson’s life is one of contradiction.
-First, he was to be “a Nazirite, set apart to God from birth” (Judges 13:5), yet he continually broke his vow.
+He was a man of great physical strength yet displayed great moral weakness.
+He was a judge for 20 years and “a Nazirite, set apart to God from birth” (Judges 13:5), yet he continually broke the rules of a Nazirite.
 The Spirit of God came upon him many times, giving him great strength to fight the Philistines, the oppressors of the Israelites.
-At the same time, however, Samson was a womanizer and a vengeful man, full of sin.
-Samson’s life illustrates that giving in to temptation leads to sin, that God will use even a sinful man to enact His will, and that God will not let us escape the consequences of our sin.
+This in spite of the fact that Samson was a womanizer and a vengeful man.
+Samson’s life illustrates the necessity of saying “no” to fleshly temptation, God’s use of even flawed, sinful men to accomplish His will, the consequences of sin, and the mercy of God.

-The life of Samson - giving in to temptation leads to sin
+The life of Samson – from temptation to sin

-Samson’s story begins with a violation of God’s law.
-He wants to marry a Philistine woman despite his parents’ protests and in violation of God’s law about intermarriage with pagans.
-His mother and father accompany him past the vineyards of Timnah (Judges 14:5) to obtain his new bride when a lion attacks and is killed by Samson.
-As a Nazirite, Samson had to follow the laws written in Numbers 6:1-21.
-First, he was to “abstain from wine and other fermented drink and…not drink vinegar made from wine or from other fermented drink.
-He must not drink grape juice or eat grapes or raisins.”
-By passing by the vineyards of Timnah, he invited temptation to violate this portion of his vow.
-Had he not walked so openly into temptation, he would not have encountered the lion, another source of later sin.
-When Samson came back by the carcass of the lion, it was filled with a honeycomb, which he ate.
-This was a clear violation of the second part of the Nazirite’s law: “Throughout the period of his separation to the Lord he must not go near a dead body” (Numbers 6:6).
-Samson seemed to know what he was doing was wrong because when he gave the honey to his parents, “he did not tell them that he had taken the honey from the lion’s carcass” (Judges 14:9).
+The book of Judges then jumps ahead in Samson’s story to his search for a wife.
+He wanted to marry a Philistine woman despite his parents’ protests and in violation of God’s law against intermarriage with pagans.
+His mother and father accompanied Samson to Timnah to make the arrangements for his betrothal.
+On the way a lion attacked Samson.
+“The Spirit of the Lord came powerfully upon him so that he tore the lion apart with his bare hands” (Judges 14:6).
+Later, Samson passed by the carcass of the lion and found it filled with a honeycomb, which he ate.
+This was a violation of the Nazirite law: “Throughout the period of his separation to the Lord he must not go near a dead body” (Numbers 6:6).
+Samson seemed to know he had done wrong because, when he gave the honey to his parents, “he did not tell them that he had taken the honey from the lion’s carcass” (Judges 14:9).

-The life of Samson – God will use even a sinful man to enact His will
+The life of Samson – God will use even flawed, sinful men to accomplish His will

-The life of Samson - God will not let us escape the consequences of our sin.
+The life of Samson – sin has consequences